Why You Should Choose Mobil Rarus 427?

 Even the right viscosity oil may not perform well if operated beyond the temperature range.
 You may consider the suggested temperature range label on the product according to the weather.

-In general, you should get a lower viscosity lube for cold weather to avoid freezing of oil.
+In general, you should get a lower viscosity lube for cold weather to avoid the freezing of oil.
 Since the lubricants get thinner upon heating during operation, therefore a higher-viscosity oil is needed in the hot summer.

 Oil Change Frequency